 Building a successful business takes more than just a great idea or business plan.
 Making informed decisions during the startup process can put your business on the right track for success.
 The following information will help you recognize some of the important legal issues you will need to consider before starting your business.
-LegalShield small business members have access to experienced attorneys who can help them make informed decisions when building their new business.
-Click here to learn more about LegalShield small business protection.
+LegalShield small business members have access to experienced lawyers who can help them make informed decisions when building their new business.
+Learn more about LegalShield small business protection.

 What type of business entity should you form?